oncodash/ontoweaver/docs/readme_sections/overview.rst

 of table that can be loaded with Pandas (CSV, spreadsheets, etc.), or structure documents that can be queried (XML dialects, JSON, or OWL, for instance).

+Note that OntoWeaver delegates filtering to query languages (e.g. XPath, JMESPath or regular expressions).

 The mapping references leaf types of the assembled ontology, and the engine will project all the ancestors in the assembled taxonomy onto the nodes and edges.
 We support several output backends, not just labelled knowledge graphs.